dev-wd/dev-wd/README.md

 - 🌱 I’m currently learning
   - Algorithm
 - 💬 I’m currently using
-  - Modular Design
+  - RIBs, MVVM, MVI (ReactorKit in Swift) for Architecture
-  - RIBs, MVVM, MVI (ReactorKit in Swift)
+  - autolayout(with snapkit), flexlayout for UI
   - RxSwift for Reactive Programming
   - Swinject for DI
   - Fastlane for CD
   - Nimble, Quick, Cuckoo for Unit Test
-  - XcodeGen
+  - Tuist for Modular Design
 - 📫 How to reach me: sooyongs@icloud.com
 - ⚡ Interests: Photography, Baseball, Cats